simeonradivoev/MatterOverdrive/README.md

 Matter Overdrive is a Minecraft mod inspired by the popular Sci-fi TV series Star Trek.
 It dwells in the concept of replicating and transforming one type matter into another.
 Although it may seem overpowered, Matter Overdrive takes a more realistic approach and requires the player to build a complex system before even the simplest replication can be achieved.

+THIS IS NOT OFFICIAL!
+I AM PLANNING ON CONTINUING SUPPORT FOR 1.7.10, but not for long!

 ## Contacts
 * [Simeon Radivoev](simeonradivoev@gmail.com)
 * IRC: **#matteroverdrive** at **irc.esper.net**